What Is A Solstice?

 Gods: Apollo, Attis, Balder, Dionysus, the Green Man, Lugh, Odin, Ra

-Incense: Cedar, Frankincense, Juniper, Myrrh, Pine
+Scents: Cedar, Frankincense, Juniper, Myrrh, Pine

 Stones: Bloodstone, Clear Quartz, Diamond, Emerald, Garnet, Ruby, Onyx, Snowflake Obsidian